bootstrap-ruby/bootstrap_form/CONTRIBUTING.md

 ### 7. Done!

-Somebody will shortly review your pull request and if everything is good, it will be merged into the master branch.
+Somebody will shortly review your pull request and if everything is good, it will be merged into the main branch.
 Eventually the gem will be published with your changes.

 ### Coding guidelines